-Disclosure: Some of the links below are affiliate links, meaning at no additional cost, I will earn a small commission if you click through and make a purchase.
-Some of the links below are my products, which means that I will earn a small revenue if you click through and purchase.
+Disclosure: Some of the links below are affiliate links, meaning that I will earn a small commission if you click through and make a purchase at no additional cost.
+Some of the links below are my products.
 All opinions remain my own.
 For more information, please refer to my disclosure policy.

-A lot can happen in a year.
+It’s my blogaversary!
+A lot can happen in a year, which is why I’m reflecting on it.
 Last July, most of us were stuck home and quarantining from the Coronavirus pandemic.
 I was in the middle of completing my online Master’s Degree in Digital Marketing and Analytics and had recently moved back to the big apple, New York City, with my long-term boyfriend.
 At this time, I struggled with managing my anxiety and depression because my life had turned entirely upside for the worse.

 Thank You To The Riyah Speaks Community

 Before answering a few blogaversary questions, I want to take this opportunity to thank my email subscribers, social media followers, friends, family, writing community, and blogging community members for continuously supporting me on my blogging journey.
 Without you, I would not have made it this far.
 I’m genuinely grateful to have each of you in my blogging life, and thank you so much for being a part of it.

 My blog wouldn’t be where it is today if it weren’t for my loyal readers who share, comment, and encourage me on every single post.
 Your sweet, encouraging, and inspiring words make this all worth it.
 I’ve inspired, connected, was inspired by people within and outside the writing and blogging communities.
 That is what makes this one-year blogaversary more special.